ryanwarrick/pyautomaton/README.md

 This repository is a sort of playground to gain experience with Python Selenium.
 Currently, this is not a complete project, rather just scratch work.

 ## Motivation
 Despite advancements in modern computing, many computer tasks today are still quite repetitive, especially in IT.
-Considering the need to automate these repetitive tasks, I'm learning Selenium with an ultimate goal of increasing the efficiency of my BPA development work.
+Considering the need to automate these repetitive tasks, I'm learning Selenium with the ultimate goal of increasing the efficiency of my BPA development work.

 ##  Goal
 To give my learning efforts direction, I aim to automate away some 'low-hanging fruit' repetitive web tasks in my personal life.
 The intended result is to free up the user for more human-based tasks.
 Let bots do bot things, let humans do human things.

 ## Current Status
 This project is currently on my back burner.
-Time permitting, additional development work and documentation is planned for this project.
+Time permitting, additional development and documentation are planned for this project.

 # Functionality

 ## Credit Karma
 ### Description
 At this time, the sole function offered by the project is to fetch credit scores and score details from a Credit Karma user's profile.
 The 'credit_karma_bot' will:
-- log into Credit Karma
+- log in to Credit Karma
 - navigate to the appropriate pages
-- capture X from from each of the reporting agencies:
+- capture X from each of the reporting agencies:
   - score
   - score details
 - log out